OctopusDeploy/docs/docs/deploying-applications/certificates/tomcat-certificate-import.md

 The `Select certificate variable` field provides a list of all the certificate variables defined in the project.
 [Certificate Variables](variables/certificate-variables.md) provides instructions on how to define a certificate variable.

 The `Tomcat service name` field references that name of the service in the `conf/server.xml` file that the certificate will be deployed to.
-By default, the service is called `Catalina`, as defined in the `<Service name="Catalina">` element.
+By default, the service is called `Catalina`, as defined by the `name` attribute in the `<Service name="Catalina">` element.

 The `SSL Implementation` field lists the standard Tomcat SSL implementations.
 Different versions of Tomcat support different SSL implementations.
 You can find more information on the implementations supported by each version of Tomcat in the following Tomcat documentation links: